Consent Process for Illiterate Research Participants

 - If the consent form that will be used for any subject that would be enrolled is fewer than 5 pages long, the document can be read to the potential research subject who is illiterate along with any applicable HIPAA authorization form.
 Both the subject (or the subject's representative) and witness must sign the consent form.

 - If the consent form is longer than 5 pages, the research team must prepare a written summary of the study, which includes all of the required elements of consent, that will be read to the potential research subject (or research subject's representative) along with any applicable HIPAA authorization form.
 Both the subject (or subject's representative) and witness must sign either the study summary or a short form to document an oral consent process should be used in these situations.
-An example of a study summary that contains the required elements of informed consent and a short form to document the oral consent process are available on the Health Sciences IRBs' website.
+Please see the Short Form Template available here.

 The IRB is required to approve a written summary of what is to be said to the subject or the representative to ensure all of the required elements are presented.